robbievanleeuwen/section-properties/paper/paper.md

-using the finite element method. `sectionproperties` can be used to determine geometric and warping properties, as well as visualising cross-sectional stresses resulting from combinations of applied loads. `sectionproperties` aims to provide a pre-processor, analysis engine, and post-processor in a single open source and accessible package, that can be used by researchers, practising engineers, and students.
+using the finite element method. `sectionproperties` can be used to determine geometric and warping properties, as well as visualising cross-sectional stresses resulting from combinations of applied loads. `sectionproperties` aims to provide a pre-processor, analysis engine, and post-processor, in a single open source and accessible package, that can be used by researchers, practising engineers, and students.

 # Statement of Need

 Obtaining the geometric properties of simple shapes is a classical engineering problem with well-defined analytical solutions.
-However, obtaining warping properties (e.g. for torsion and shear analyses) involves solving partial differential equations [@pilkey].
+However, obtaining warping properties, e.g. for torsion and shear analyses, involves solving partial differential equations [@pilkey].
 While some analytical solutions exist for a small subset of geometries, the method for obtaining these results is not able to be generalised to shapes commonly used in engineering pratice.
-Further, the analysis of arbitrary composite geometries, in which a cross-section could consist of any shape with any number of internal holes, and be made up of any number of materials, complicates both geometric and warping computations.
+Further, the analysis of arbitrary composite geometries, in which a cross-section could consist of any shape with any number of internal holes, and be made from any number of materials, complicates both geometric and warping computations.

 To the best of our knowledge, there is no open source software available for the computation of both geometric and warping propreties for composite, arbitary cross-sections.
-While there are several commercial programs available, e.g.
+While there are several commercial solutions available, e.g.
 [`RSECTION 1`](https://www.dlubal.com/en/products/cross-section-properties-software/rsection),
 [`ShapeDesigner SaaS`](http://mechatools.com/en/shapedesigner.html), or
 [`CADRE Profiler`](https://www.cadreanalytic.com/profiler.htm), none of these are open source or provide an application programming interface (API) that would enable these programs to be used for research.
-As a result, `sectionproperties` supports both engineering practice and research, by implementing an open source solution to the complex modelling problem of composite, arbitrary geometric and warping analyses.
+As a result, `sectionproperties` supports both engineering practice and research, by implementing an open source solution to the complex modelling problem that is arbitrary composite geometric and warping analyses.

 # Implementation